 Hours of Work Per Week: 40

-Challenging behaviours will occur on a daily basis and therefore, only applicants with a minimum of 2 years experience working with persons with developmental disabilities who have significant mental health concerns, aggressive behaviours and/or trauma will be considered for this position.
+This is a complex needs behavior position as the individual can be verbally and physically aggressive and requires mental health supports and interventions through out all shifts.
+Only applicants with 2+ years similar experience working with persons with significant mental health concerns, aggressive behaviours and/or trauma will be considered for this position.

 In Your Role You Will

 • Support/supervise clients' complex behavioural, emotional and social needs/development (in the residence & during community activities)

 • Provide client-specific, individualized supports (IPP) in a consistent, healthy & safe environment

 • Use de-escalation techniques to deal with challenging behaviours on a daily basis.
 May be required to perform physical restraints (holds) on an individual to stop an individual from violent or destructive behaviours that place themselves or others at risk.